 College students today barely get the time to take a breath of fresh air and smell the roses.
 They are always engrossed in the busy “campus life” that mainly entails attending classes, studying for exams and meeting up for group discussions.
 As students get drawn into the whirlpool of college activities, they start developing stress and anxiety.
-Their health starts deteriorating quickly.
-Some students even lose touch with reality, choosing instead to indulge entirely on their studies.
+Their health may even start deteriorating.
+Some students even lose touch with reality, choosing instead to indulge entirely on the intellectual aspect of their studies.

 Top 3 benefits of student meditation